doublemoulinet/Morrowind-Modular-Mod-Guide/CORE.md

 	- mw_logo.bik
 	- mw_menu.bik

 Drop this zip file in your mod directory and install with your mod manager at the top of your installation order.
-This backup means you can easily revert to vanilla loose files in the event you uninstall, ex., the **Better Fonts** mods at the end of this **CORE** section, or the **Intro Video** replacers in the **EXPANDED VANILLA** section.
+This backup means you will automatically revert to vanilla loose files in the event you uninstall, for example, the **Better Fonts** mods at the end of this **CORE** section, or the **Intro Video** replacers in the **EXPANDED VANILLA** section.

 ## Patches
 1. [Patch for Purists](https://www.nexusmods.com/morrowind/mods/45096?tab=files)